italo-rabelo/simple-aws-app/README.md

 # Module 1: Create a Web App
 ### In this module, you will deploy static resources for your web applications using the AWS Amplify console
+## Overview
+ Overview

+In this module, you will use the <a href = "https://aws.amazon.com/pt/amplify/hosting/">AWS Amplify</a> console to deploy the static resources for your web application.
+In subsequent modules, you will add dynamic functionality to these pages using AWS Lambda and Amazon API Gateway to call remote RESTful APIs.